 - 4.8 For the purposes of the Local Plan Spatial Strategy Polesworth with Dordon are classified as a Main Town (Category 1).
 Warton is classified as a Category 4: Other Settlements with a development boundary.
-Policy LP2 sets out the development appropriate to each level of the settlement hierarchy.
-This can be seen in full at Appendix 1 - 4.9 Due to Polesworth with Dordon's location there is a close relationship with Tamworth, to avoid coalesce with Tamworth a strategic gap is identified in the NWLP (Figure 3).
+Policy LP2 (see Appendix 3 for Policy) sets out the development appropriate to each level of the settlement hierarchy. - 4.9 Due to Polesworth with Dordon's location there is a close relationship with Tamworth, to avoid coalesce with Tamworth a strategic gap is identified in the NWLP (Figure 3).
 Birchmoor sits within this strategic gap.
-The planning policy for the strategic gap can be seen at Appendix 1
+The planning policy for the strategic gap is LP4 (see Appendix 3):